qtval/ashen-oath-web/docs/ROADMAP.md

 - [ ] Add complete save migration and a clean new-game flow
 - [ ] Conduct a small outside playtest and record confusion, drop-off, and favourite moments

-**Done when:** players understand the gameâ€™s identity, stay engaged for an hour, and can describe a decision that felt personally theirs.
+**Done when:** players understand the game's identity, stay engaged for an hour, and can describe a decision that felt personally theirs.

-## Milestone 0.6 â€” Quality and production readiness
+## Milestone 0.6 - Quality and production readiness

 **Purpose:** Make the vertical slice reliable enough to share widely.